Bricks versus Clicks – Why the Retail Battle Needs to End NOW

 Thank you to all of the retailers who took part in the Retail X Roundtable event.
 Stay tuned for more Kooomo events coming your way soon!

-What do you think – is the high-street doomed, or could the future of retail still include physical stores?
+Do you think that the high-street doomed, or could the future of retail still include physical stores?
 We’d love to hear your thoughts!
 Get in touch through any of our social media channels, Twitter, Facebook, and LinkedIn using the hashtag #futureofretail.